scarlettchen09/Google-Search-Scraper-for-VSFS/README.md

 # Google-Search-Scraper-for-VSFS

 # Downloading the program
 To get this program, click on Code > Download ZIP at the Github page (where you are right now).
+Once you had it downloaded, make sure to **extract** the file from a .zip to folder.
 If you have experience with Git, you can clone it with Git instead.

 ![Download location of program](https://i.imgur.com/lXbJ5pz.png)